 Metadata-based security is a proactive approach that leverages embedded information within documents to enhance security measures.
 It includes details such as document authorship, creation dates, and revision history.

 This approach allows for dynamic adjustments to security settings, providing flexibility in managing document permissions.
 This is especially useful when you need to hide important information on a document, such as salaries, budget, and net profit, from everyone except department leaders.

 Records retention refers to the strategies and practices used by companies to save significant information for a certain amount of time for administrative, financial, legal, and historical purposes.

 It applies to both physical documents and electronic records such as word documents, spreadsheets, scanned papers, and videos.

 Maintaining strong levels of document security is critical for all companies.
-Without it, rivals may obtain sensitive information such as client data, or workers may have access to information they should not, such as salary or performance reports.
+Without it, your competitors may obtain sensitive information such as client data, or workers may have access to information they should not, such as salary or performance reports.

-Implementing an organization-wide document management and document security best practices can reduce the worry of leaking sensitive material to the public to a larger extent.
+Implementing an organization-wide document management best practices can reduce the worry of leaking sensitive material to the public to a larger extent.